French Prepositions

 She speaks to her friends.
 He calls his mother.

-The French preposition de is similar to English.
-It means "of" or "from".
+The French preposition de has usage which is very similar to English.
+This preposition directly translates to “of” or “from.”

 Elle vient de Paris / de France / du Brésil.